Nursing Wear: Buying Guide For New Moms 2022

 C. Nursing Nighties & Nightwear

 When breastfeeding, sleep in something comfortable that allows you to access your breasts easily for those middle-of-the-night feeding sessions.
-A good feeding nighty or kaftan comes with snap-down flaps, buttons, or zipper in the front to serve three purposes all in one:
+A good feeding kaftan comes with snap-down flaps, buttons, or zipper in the front to serve three purposes all in one:

 - Nursing gown